 - arranging cover for shifts needed

-- working with local agencies to find staff if cover not available
+- working with local agencies to find staff if cover is not available

-Our reablement team plays an important role in helping people to start doing the things they love again and continue living independently in their own homes.
+Our reablement team play an important role in helping people to start doing the things they love again.
+This allows people to continue to live independently in their own homes.